gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 I know what was THE BIG THING on this first special, but can I start talking about **The Star Beast** recognizing it as a [**Doctor Who Magazine comic story**](https://tardis.fandom.com/wiki/Doctor_Who_and_the_Star_Beast_(comic_story)) brought to TV?
 The expanded universe was so important for the history of DW (specially during the 90s hiatus) and having it more present on the main show — in a way that everyone can enjoy — is so cool.
 With the whole [Whoniverse](https://www.youtube.com/watch?v=AvbDYtDZk1s) thing going on, it would be nice to have more of these.

 Now we can talk about the real star of the episode: **Donna Noble is back!** I always loved her interactions with the 10th Doctor and [her farewell in Journey's End](https://www.youtube.com/watch?v=ThRX-WALX9g) was one of the most emotional scenes in that era.
-Showing how she continued her life, forming her family and trying to live after donating the Doctor's money gift was really interesting — I don't know if being extremely rich would be a good character for Donna anyway Shaun Temple is a good husband, Sylvia Noble is still terrified of everything sci-fi to protect her daughter and I can't describe how much I loved Rose Noble, portrayed really well by Yasmin Finney.
+Showing how she continued her life, forming her family and trying to live after donating the Doctor's money gift was really interesting — I don't know if being extremely rich would be a good character for Donna anyway.
+Shaun Temple is a good husband, Sylvia Noble is still terrified of everything sci-fi to protect her daughter and I can't describe how much I loved Rose Noble, portrayed really well by Yasmin Finney.

 ![Shaun Temple, Rose Noble and Donna Noble](/img/reviews/doctor-who-60th-specials/noble.jpg)